dangarciacarrillo/i-d-eap-edhoc/draft-ietf-emu-eap-edhoc.md

   EDHOC secures the Responder's credential identifier against passive attacks and the Initiator's credential identifier against active attacks.
 An active attacker can get the credential identifier of the Responder by eavesdropping on the destination address used for transporting message_1 and then sending their own message_1.

 ## Peer and Server Identities
+The Peer-Id represents the identity to be used for access control and accounting purposes.
+The Server-Id represents the identity of the EAP server.
+The Peer-Id and Server-Id are determined from the information provided in the credentials used.

-Same considerations as EAP-TLS1.3 Section 5.2 {{RFC9190}} apply here.
+Same considerations as EAP-TLS1.3 Section 5.2 {{RFC9190}} apply here in relation to the use of certificates.

+When other types of credentials are used such as CWT/CCS, that include the "sub" claim, will be used.

 ## Certificate Validation
-Same considerations as EAP-TLS1.3 Section 5.3 {{RFC9190}} apply here.
+Same considerations as EAP-TLS1.3 Section 5.3 {{RFC9190}} apply here in relation to the use of certificates.

+When other types of credentials are used such as CWT/CCS, the application needs to have a clear trust-establishment mechanism and identify the pertinent trust anchors {{RFC9528}}.

 ## Certificate Revocation
-Same considerations as EAP-TLS1.3 Section 5.4 {{RFC9190}} apply here.
+Same considerations as EAP-TLS1.3 Section 5.4 {{RFC9190}} apply here in relation to certificates.

+When other types of credentials are used such as CWT/CCS, the endpoints are in charge of handling revocation and confirming the validity and integrity of CWT/CCS {{RFC9528}}.

 ## Packet Modification Attacks
 EAP-EDHOC relies on EDHOC, which is designed to encrypt and integrity protect as much information as possible.
 Any change is detected by means of the transcript hashes integrity verification.